-A hollow at the base of a large quartz outcropping on the Mount Hope property of Brown University in Bristol, RI is reputed to be King Philip’s “seat” .
+A hollow at the base of a large granite gneiss outcropping on its west escarpment and a white quartz outcrop on the east on the Mount Hope property of Brown University in Bristol, RI is reputed to be King Philip’s “seat” .
 Items found on the property confirm that the site was occupied by aboriginal people for thousands of years.

 A large gate leads from the Haffenreffer property to the seat about 200 yards away.

 The seat is a large quartz outcropping where people leave shells and other items to honor the Po Metacom (King Philip).

 Pokanoket Sagamore Po Wauipi Neimpaug (William Guy), the tenth generation descendant of the Massasoit Osamequin, sits on King Philip’s Seat at Mount Hope.